Lithium in Geothermal Waters

 Read about our flagship United Downs project here.

 Lithium from ‘deep’ geothermal waters (depths of over 5km).
-Deeper waters are significantly hotter than at a shallower depth, which means there is potential for the geothermal waters to be used to produce zero carbon electricity as well as heat.
-This electricity could be used to power a lithium extraction plant and enable lithium to be extracted from the same waters.
+Deeper waters are significantly hotter than at a shallower depth, which means there is potential for the geothermal waters to be used to produce zero carbon heat.
+This heat can be used by local businesses or for regional heating schemes.
 Lithium produced in this manner has the potential to have a net zero carbon impact.

-Read about the pilot lithium extraction plant that Cornish Lithium is building at the United Downs Deep Geothermal Project, in collaboration with Geothermal Engineering Limited through our joint venture GeoCubed.
+Read about the pilot lithium extraction plant that Cornish Lithium has built at its United Downs Geothermal Test Site, through its wholly owned subsidiary GeoCubed.

 Scroll to Top